BigBrain-Team/BigBrain-Website/README.md

 # BigBrain
 *Free* Learning courses for all.
 Aimed towards high schoolers.

+- We are accepting courses to host, please send me an email (nath49ers@gmail.com)

 ## Edit Instructions
 1. Edit `src/` directory